jgrevzie/seek-test/README.md

 Note - the pseudocode in the problem statement uses a mutable javascript API.
 My solution uses an immutable javascript API, because in the past I've found immutable APIs are easier to work with.

 I had planned to build a full graphQL API as well, but ran out of time.
 I've left the initial graphQL code in the repo (some types, see `src/server.ts`, a resolver implementation with a test, and a **very** basic in memory database).
 I'll explain in this README how I was planning to structure the graphQL api.

 #### Modelling
-- Ad (id, name, price, description)
+- Ad (id, name, price, description).
+Note - in this simple example, an Ad represents a 'purchased' Ad.
+(i.e. not an ad for sale).
+With a full graphQL example, Ads & Purchases must be separate so that Ads can be reused between customers.
-- Discount (priceReducer - code to reduce a set of ads via discouting rules)
+- Discount (priceReducer - code to reduce a set of ads via discounting rules)
 - Pricer (takes ads and discounts and calulates a price)
+- No need to model a customer, because we represent a customer by a collection of discounts and ads.
+(We need to model a customer for a full API, see below).

 #### Extension - full graphQL API